Scroll Top

 DANCE LIKE THERE’S NO TOMORROW.

+When you sign up for the dance competition, you have the option to send in a video of your complete act.
+Video edits for this must be minimal, as using ANY special effects will disqualify you from consideration.
 We prefer that video files are shared via Google Drive.
-You can also send a link to a video on YouTube, Dropbox, or another video hosting service.
-Please make sure you submit your music file as well!
+You may also send a link to a video on YouTube, Dropbox, or another video hosting service.
+Please remember to submit your music file as well!

 APROPRIATE CONTENT.